Pediatrics

 06/23/2022

-By Dr. Jay D'Orso, Pediatrics and Internal Medicine, Nuvance Health Medical Practice Ridgefield Primary Care
+By Jay D'Orso, MD, Pediatrics and Internal Medicine, Nuvance Health Medical Practice Primary Care

-Summer weather makes it easier to motivate your kids to get off the couch and away from their screens.
-When you and your kids are enjoying the summer weather — by biking, hiking, swimming or just in the backyard — be sure to follow these guidelines to keep your family safe.
+Summer weather can make it easier to motivate your kids to get off the couch and away from their screens.
+Follow these tips to keep your family safe when you and your kids are enjoying the summer weather — by biking, hiking, swimming or just hanging out in the backyard.

-When biking, skating or riding a scooter, make sure your kids are always wearing a helmet.
-Helmets can help absorb and cushion blows to the head and reduce the risk of serious head and brain injury by 85 percent.
+When biking, skating or riding a scooter, make sure your kids are always wearing a helmet to prevent a head injury.
+Helmets can help absorb and cushion blows to the head and reduce the risk of serious head and brain injury by 85%.

 It’s important to always ride on the right side of the road, with traffic, and wear high visibility gear.
 Avoid riding at night.

 If your kids are going to be spending time in the hot summer sun, take proper steps to avoid conditions such as heatstroke, dehydration and sunburn.
 Supervise your kids and make sure they get enough to drink — water is the best choice — especially if they are running around in the sun or sweating in the heat.
-Remember, generous water intake is suggested BEFORE one gets thirsty.
+Remember, have your kids drink water before they feel thirsty.
 This is the best way to prevent dehydration, cramps and fatigue.

 Always apply sunscreen on your kids’ skin before they go outside.
 The American Academy of Pediatrics (AAP) recommends using SPF 15 or greater and reapplying at least every two hours, or after swimming or sweating.